ilkhomk/helm_charts/stable/waypoint/README.md

    - **waypointServer annotations** <br>
 ```
  nginx.ingress.kubernetes.io/backend-protocol: HTTPS
+ nginx.ingress.kubernetes.io/proxy-http-version: "1.0"
 ```

 - **nginx.ingress.kubernetes.io/ssl-passthrough** instructs the controller to send TLS connections directly to the backend instead of letting NGINX decrypt the communication.
 - **nginx.ingress.kubernetes.io/ssl-redirect** will enforce a redirect to HTTPS even when there is no TLS certificate available.
 - **nginx.ingress.kubernetes.io/backend-protocol** indicates how NGINX should communicate with the backend service. <br>
 _Valid Values: HTTP, HTTPS, GRPC, GRPCS, AJP and FCGI._ <br>
+- **nginx.ingress.kubernetes.io/proxy-http-version** Using this annotation sets the proxy_http_version that the Nginx reverse proxy will use to communicate with the backend.
+By default this is set to "1.1". <br>
 [Here is a list of all possible nginx ingress-controller annotations.](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/) <br>
 If you are using a cert-manager to complete your TLS requests, please ensure to add that annotation for both ingresses.
 ### Hosts